 15. Some tweet ideas:

-- Pictures of staff at work.
+- Pictures of team members at work.

 - Teaser for upcoming releases or updates.

-- Tell an employer or customer thank you, or happy birthday, or happy anniversary of their first visit to your website.
+- Tell an employer or customer thank you, happy birthday, or happy anniversary of their first visit to your website.

 - Tweet a pun.
 Bonus if it incorporates a reference related to your brand.

 - Share content related to what your business does.
 As an example, if you're a restaurant, suggest fun activities near your physical location.